Level of education

 III Redox equilibria and speciation diagrams

-Redox course reminders - Pourbaix diagrams - plotting and use
+Review of redox reactions - Pourbaix diagrams - plotting and use

 IV Complexation equilibria

-Ligands and solvation - Successive equilibria - Classification of ligands - enthalpic and entropic factors - pC
+Ligands and solvation - Successive equilibria - Classification of ligands - Enthalpic and entropic factors - pC

 V Precipitation equilibria

-Solubility - Competition between ionic species - solid solutions - kinetic factors
+Solubility - Competition between ionic species - Solid solutions - Kinetic factors

 Application: Berthelot-Nernst and Doerner Hoskins coprecipitation.

-Further information
+Additional information

 https://master-chimie.edu.umontpellier.fr/